JamesYuan/solid-design-principles-in-common-lisp/s-single-responsibility.md

 ##### A class should have one, and  only one, reason to change.
 The idea is to make a class only handle a single relevant responsibility (though, this is up to the programmer to decide).

+Martin suggests that we define each responsibility of a class as a reason for change.
+If you can think of more than one motivation for changing a class, it probably has more than one responsibility.

+See below for a SRP violation example

 ### Bad